GI Map Test UK with Zonulin

 Never discontinue prescription medications without first consulting your doctor.

-Can I book a consultation after receiving my GI MAP Test Results?
+Can I book a consultation for Interpretation after receiving my GI MAP Test Results?

 Yes, we do offer consultations in Harley street or via zoom.

-Your functional medecine practioner will carefully review your results to identify any imbalances or pathogens that may be affecting your gut health. - Understanding the Findings:
+Your functional medicine practioner will carefully review your results to identify any imbalances or pathogens that may be affecting your gut health.

 Alongside treatment options, we may offer lifestyle recommendations aimed at promoting a healthier gut, such as stress management techniques, and exercise.